mahdihasan333/mahdihasan333/README.md

 <h2 align="center">👨‍💻 About Me</h2>

 <p align="center">
-  I am a web developer passionate about turning creative ideas into reality through clean and efficient coding.
-With a focus on modern design and user experience, I specialize in building dynamic and responsive web applications. <br><br>
+  I am a <strong>MERN Stack Developer</strong> passionate about turning creative ideas into reality through clean and efficient coding.
+With a focus on modern design and user experience, I specialize in building dynamic and responsive web applications.<br><br>
-  I am skilled in frontend development and am currently expanding my knowledge in backend technologies.
-Learning new tools and creating innovative solutions is my constant inspiration.
+  I am skilled in frontend and backend development, leveraging the power of MongoDB, Express.js, React, and Node.js — and extending my expertise with tools like Mongoose, Redux, TypeScript, PostgreSQL, Zod, and Passport.js.
+Learning new technologies and creating innovative solutions is my constant inspiration.
 </p>

 ---